The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: A Typology of Apportionment Methods

 \subsection{Rounding Functions and Rounding Thresholds}

-In a nutshell, the apportionment problem is one of rounding, of mapping fractions to whole numbers in some way which is considered most equitable, or at least satisfactorily fair.
-Since the fundamental problem of apportionment comes down to mapping rational numbers to integers, \textit{rounding functions} are central to many apportionment methods.
+In the end, the apportionment problem always comes down to a question of rounding, of mapping fractions to whole numbers in some way which may be considered most equitable, or at least satisfactorily fair.
+Since the fundamental task of apportionment consists of projecting rational numbers to integers, a choice of \textit{rounding function} is central to many apportionment methods.

-In fact, both the so-called quota and divisor apportionment methods may be defined by a choice of a \textit{divisor} $D$, or target district size, and a rounding rule.
-By \textit{rounding function} $\round(x)$ we shall mean here a function which projects nonnegative real numbers into nonnegative integers in some sensible fashion.
-Intuitively, any well-defined rounding function $\round \colon \{x \in \realsymbol \vert x \ge 0\} \to \naturalsymbol$ ought to possess the following elementary characteristics: \begin{enumerate}[i.] \item \textit{monotonicity}: $0 \le x \le y$ implies $0 \le \round(x) \le \round(y)$; \item \textit{idempotency}: $\round\bigl( \round(x) \bigl) = \round(x)$; \item \textit{proximateness}: $\round(x) \in \{ \lfloor x \rfloor , \lceil x \rceil \}$. \end{enumerate} Together these imply that along the nonnegative real axis, the value of a rounding function jumps by exactly one integer exactly once within each unit interval, but is otherwise flat.
-Simple examples of rounding functions include: the floor function (always rounding $x$ down to $\lfloor x \rfloor$), the ceiling function (always rounding $x$ up to $\lceil x \rceil$), and standard rounding to the nearest integer.\footnote{In this case, an additional convention must be adopted for what to do precisely at the midpoint between two integers---randomization seem a reasonable choice.}